Kik07L/Behringer-X-Touch-for-ableton/readme.md

   - RGB (default) calculates the closest color in RGB space.
   - Hue attempts to improve color matching by prioritizing hue (light colors will map to their corresponding primary scribble strip color instead of white).
   - Off: no colors (all white).
+- **Color mix mode:** Rapidly cycles scribble strip colors to achieve mixed colors beyond the basic 8.
-  - Experimental: press `OPTION + READ/OFF` to briefly see mixed color approximations of the real track colors on the scribble strips.
+  - Press `SHIFT + DISPLAY NAME/VALUE` to briefly see mixed color approximations of Live's real track colors.
-    ⚠️ Disclaimer: this feature requires rapid alternating between color LEDs, which may or may not cause increased wear – use at your own risk.
+  - ⚠️ Disclaimer: this feature requires rapid alternating between the color LEDs, which may or may not cause increased wear – use at your own risk.
 Avoid if you are sensitive to flickering light.
+  - To achieve the required update frequency, color mix mode freezes every other interface element.
+Hence, the effect is limited to a 2-second burst by default (can be prolonged by pressing the shortcut multiple times).
+  - This limitation can be lifted by adding the line "-ControlSurfaceDisplayUpdateRate=10" to Live's own [Options.txt](https://help.ableton.com/hc/en-us/articles/6003224107292-Options-txt-file) file.
+Shortcut then toggles the effect on/off.

 ### Faders correctly show 0dB
 - Physical faders recalibrated to be at the zero mark when track volume is 0dB in Live.